 And if you're a musician yourself, you know very well how important a great music video can be.
 Some artists and groups spend thousands of dollars to make their music videos as good as they can be, but you really don't have to spend anything at all!

 Remember "Mooo!" by Doja Cat?
 It skyrocketed her career, and she made it all by herself in about 6 hours.
 As long as you put your personality and distinctiveness first, you can produce a great music video for free & online.
 Here's what you should know before getting started:

 - Use several shots and locations

 - Make the most of text & titles

 A few great music videos can get away with using a single shot or one locations for the whole video, but these opportunities are rare.
 Most often, you'll need to combine several shots or locations in your music video.

-One common technique in music videos is to have parallel scenes continuing throughout the video.
+One common technique in music videos is to have parallel shots continuing throughout the video.
 You're probably familiar with the idea: the video alternates between shots of a performer, band, or singer, and other shots of a narrative unfolding, or more atmospheric, storytelling scenes.
 It doesn't have to be too complex, but switching between performance shots and narrative shots is a great way to make your music video compelling and professional.

 2. Put the music first

 Your music video isn't just a piece of video art – it's a showcase of a musical track.
 Unless you're trying to put your video-making skills or storytelling first, you should make sure your music is front & center.